Anti Fatigue Mat

 Standing fatigue risks are clearly identified in:

-• Safe Work Australia’s guidelines on office work and prolonged standing
+• Safe Work Australia’s guidance on office work and prolonged standing

 • WorkSafe Victoria’s guidance for standing tasks